 A full and complete syntax of the select statement can be found in "Appendix A: BNF Grammar" at the <query_specification> construct.
-Follows a simplified syntax for the SELECT statement showing the main constructs for the query specification:
+A simplified syntax for the SELECT statement follows, showing the main constructs for the query specification:

 The SELECT statement defines a query to some derived table(s) specified in the FROM clause.
 As a result of this query, a subset of the table(s) is returned.
-The order of the rows MAY be arbitrary unless ORDER BY clause is specified.
+The order of the rows MAY be arbitrary unless an ORDER BY clause is specified.
+A TOP clause MAY be specified to limit the number of rows returned.
+An OFFSET clause MAY be specified to skip a number of rows at the start of the results.
+If OFFSET is used in combination with a TOP clause then OFFSET is applied first, then the result set is limited by TOP (see 4.10.1).

 The order of the columns to return SHALL be the same as the order specified in the selection list, or the order defined in the original table if asterisk is specified.
-TOP n construct is used to return the first n-rows.
 The selection list MAY include any numeric, string or geometry value expression.
 In the following sections some constructs requiring further description are presented.